Skip to main content

 Hardware Model List Page

-Hardware Model Properties
+Create a Hardware Model

 Hardware Model list pageHardware Model list page

-Size is the size of the physical device or regular type in Us.
-You can enter "1/2" or "0.5".
+• Size: The size of the device in Us.
+You can enter 1/2 or 0.5.

 Add/edit hardware modelAdd/edit hardware model

-Defining Ports on Hardware Models
+Define Ports on Hardware Models

 Define ports on Device hardware modelDefine ports on Device hardware model